FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Links to other records:

  * `Derived from` (*sample*) sample name or BioSample ID for an *animal* record (required).

+### Pool of specimens

+Each specimen within the pool should have its own complete specimen record.
+The sample names (if detailed in the same file), or BioSample IDs if they already exists in the BioSamples database, are recorded in multiple 'derived from' fields.
+As many 'derived from' fields as are required to record all of the specimens that are part of the pool can be included.

+Required:

+ * `pool creation date`(*date*) date at which the pool of specimens was created
+ * `pool creation protocol` (*protocol*) a link to the protocol followed when creating the pool

+Optional:

+* `specimen volume` (*number*) Units must be specified as either 'square centimeters', 'liters' or 'milliliters'
+* `specimen size`(*number*) Units must be specified as either 'meters', 'centimeters', 'millimeters', 'square meters', 'square centimeters', or 'square millimeters'
+* `specimen weight` (*number*) Units must be specified as either 'grams', 'kilograms'
+* `specimen picture url` (*URL*) Link to a picture of the specimen

+Links to other records:

+ * `Derived from` (*sample*) specimen name or BioSample ID for a *specimen* record (required), multiple allowed.

 ### Purified cells